halfasecond/geneva/README.md

 Do NFTs, and specifically who owns them, offer practical value in a collaborative A.I. commercial development environment?

+Does this repo provide a solid infrastructure (and example) for the interactions and delivery of agentic apps?

 ## Projects

 ### [The Paddock](./wiki/Paddock)